kloverde/jquery-RestrictedTextField/README.md

 # Running Unit Tests

-[Selenium](http://www.seleniumhq.org) is used for unit testing in order to generate keypresses in a text field.
-This is because synthetic JavaScript events don't carry out the actual actions associated with them.
+[Selenium](http://www.seleniumhq.org) is used for unit testing in order to generate true keypresses in a text field.
+This is because using JavaScript to create synthetic events results in an inability to test the state of the text field after a simulated keystroke.
+Synthetic JavaScript events don't carry out the actual actions associated with them.
 In other words, simulating a keypress fires the correct events, but doesn't result in actual text appearing.
 This is a security restriction of JavaScript.

 The easiest way to get this running is to install the following build dependencies: